developer-kaczmarek/CircleDPad/README.md

 `implementation 'io.github.kaczmarek.circledpad:circledpad:$latest_version'`

+## Java project
+If you haven't configured Kotlin for your Java only project, add the following to your project:

+`implementation 'org.jetbrains.kotlin:kotlin-stdlib-jdk7:$latest_version'`

+*Read more about the latest version and kotlin via gradle __[here](https://kotlinlang.org/docs/reference/using-gradle.html)__*

 ## Declaring the view
 After you have the Library setup, just declare the CircleDPad in your xml (default style):